ericzrinsky/discogs/README.md

 I took this thought one step further.
 People share music from **Spotify** all the time, but because it's "free" and there is a low barrier to entry, it almost becomes a reflex.
 Sometimes the music is engaging and well worth the listen.
 Other times, the music is nothing special or so prevalent that it seems like everyone has already heard it.

-How much of this lackluster sharing behavior is a result of over saturation and over exposure **Spotify's** algorithmic approach?
+How much of this lackluster sharing behavior is a result of over saturation and over-exposure **Spotify's** algorithmic approach?
 If there was an easy way to capture the items in someone's record collection and use that data to inform **Spotify**'s decisions, it might help to generate playlists that hit the mark more often.

 I set to the task of testing this hypothesis.